 Since our permit was for the following day, we took the opportunity to explore other amazing locations in Southern Utah.
-Since we had already come from Zion National Park the previous day (camping along the river at Mount Carmel Junction), we made our way back north to check out the Coral Pink Sand Dunes and then up to Bryce Canyon National Park for the day.
+Having come from Zion National Park the previous day (camping along the river at Mount Carmel Junction), we made our way back north to check out the Coral Pink Sand Dunes and then up to Bryce Canyon National Park for the day.

-After camping up at Bryce Canyon and witnessing an incredible sunrise over the majestic hoodoos, we packed up shop and headed back to Kanab to begin our journey to the Wave.
-The drive from Kanab to the Wire Pass Trailhead is roughly an hour, with the last 8 miles along House Rock Valley Rd (a dirt road that can be impassable at times due to the flash floods).
+After camping in Bryce Canyon and witnessing an incredible sunrise over the majestic hoodoos, we packed up shop and headed back to Kanab to begin our journey to The Wave.
+The drive from Kanab to the Wire Pass Trailhead is roughly an hour, with the last 8 miles along House Rock Valley Road (a dirt road that can be impassable at times due to the flash floods).

 After passing the sign to the Coyote Buttes North Area, you will stay to the right (the left goes down to Buckskin Gulch) and you soon find yourself hiking along this sandy/desert terrain.

 This is the point in the journey when the map provided by the ranger came in handy.
-Here in particular we headed toward the first big mound off in the distance, just to the right of center in the image.
+Here, in particular, we headed toward the first big mound off in the distance, just to the right of center in the image.

 Once we crossed over the ridge, the landscape changed to hard sandstone (which made it much easier to hike along).
 There were some signposts along the path leading up to the Wave to help steer us in the right direction.
-To head in the right direction, look for these type of buttes in the distance, and head towards the two in the middle, passing them just on the right side.
+To head in the right direction, look for these types of buttes in the distance, and head towards the two in the middle, passing them just on the right side.

-After passing between the small dunes, it’s a final push to reach the site of the Wave.
-The anticipation and excitement build as you drop down in to another river wash and then begin the final climb in the sand to your destination.
+After passing between the small dunes, it’s a final push to reach the site of The Wave.
+The anticipation and excitement build as you drop down into another river wash and then begin the final climb in the sand to your destination.
 With the sun blazing down on us and the sweat building up, we couldn’t wait for the moment to arrive and rest, but as soon as we arrived the last thing we wanted to do was sit down.
 It was time to play and explore.

 Thanks to the storm that passed through the night before our adventure, we were lucky to be able to experience this beautiful place in such a setting, with an amazing reflection bouncing off a pool of water right at the entrance (and many other pools throughout the site).
-This larger wide-lens view of the Wave perfectly depicts the incredible striations of the windblown sandstone.
+This larger wide-lens view of The Wave perfectly depicts the incredible striations of the windblown sandstone.

 After passing by the pool of water at the main entrance to the Wave, we looked back on this series of pools that collected water from the storm.
 The contrast of the red rock and the blue sky was absolutely perfect.

-Now that we fueled up we were ready for some more exploring.
+Now that we were fueled up we were ready for some more exploring.
 We headed to the top of the sandstone cliffs to the south, catching the vast landscape of the desert in all directions.
-All in all, we probably spend a good 3 hours at the site to gather as many vantage points as possible of this once in a lifetime visit.
+All in all, we probably spent a good 3 hours at the site to gather as many vantage points as possible of this once in a lifetime visit.